-The Academy publishes the Environmental Engineering and Science Selection and Career Guide, an annual directory that provides guidance to those seeking environmental experts for consulting assignments or pursuing college level education.
+The Academy publishes the Environmental Engineering and Science Resource Guidebook, an annual directory that provides guidance to those seeking environmental experts for consulting assignments or pursuing college level education.
 About 10,000 free copies are distributed to the public each year.

 The Academy's specialty certification program simplifies this challenge.
 It establishes the specific environmental engineering expertise of licensed professional engineers, unlicensed engineers, and environmental scientists through peer evaluation and examination.
 A resume of each person posessing a valid certificate is published annually in Who's Who in Environmental Engineering and Science®.

 The Academy counsels hundreds of students and prospective students who are motivated by the environmental ethic and are interested in an environmental engineering or environmental science career.
 This counseling provides an accurate assessment of the entry requirements and opportunities in the profession and identifies areas of study.

 The Academy publishes in-depth reports and books on environmental issues and topics which advance the state of the art of environmental engineering and environmental science practices.
 Its members and staff regularly consult with government leaders regarding policies affecting environmental quality and the practice of environmental engineering and environmental science.